hashtaggeeks/jekyll-website/_posts/2019-08-05-pandas-categorical-data.md

 ---
-title: Pandas Categorical data
+title: Pandas Categorical Data
-description: what is pandas categorical data, how to create catogeries in pandas, Categorical Datatype, CategoricalDtype, Working with pandas categories, Renaming categories, add new categories
+description: What is pandas categorical data, how to create catogeries in pandas, Categorical Datatype, CategoricalDtype, Working with pandas categories, Renaming categories, add new categories
 layout: content
 categories: pandas
 featured: false